phogbinh/FruitsEShopBackend/docs/database-users-table.md

 #### Description
 Update an user password in the database table `users`.
 #### Response
-An JSON object containing the requested user's information fetched from the database.
+An JSON object containing the updated user's information fetched from the database.
 #### Example
 `curl -X PUT -d "{ \"password\": \"666\" }" localhost:8080/users/bill`
 #### Expected response format